 Record Keeping and Retention.
 For each year in the compliance period and extended use period, the owner or its successor in interest shall keep records for each qualified low-income building in the Project, consistent with T24 CFR § 1.42-5.
 The owner or its successor in interest shall retain these records for each building in the development for at least six (6) years after the due date (with extensions) for filing the federal income tax return for that year.
-The records for the initial taxable year shall be retained for at least six (6) years after the due date (with extensions) for filing the six (6) years after the due date for at least six (6) years after the due date for the initial taxable year shall be retained for at least six (6) years after the due date for the last year of the compliance period and extended use period of the building.
+The records for the initial taxable year shall be retained for at least six (6) years after the due date for filing the federal income tax return for the last year of the compliance period and extended use period of the building.